Anwoth Old Church

-Anwoth Old Church is a ruined church building which was built in 1626 to serve the parish of Anwoth in Dumfries and Galloway, Scotland.
+Anwoth Old Church is a ruined church building which was built in 1626 to serve the parish of Anwoth in the historic county of Kirkcudbrightshire in the administrative area of Dumfries and Galloway, Scotland.
 It is roofless, but much of the walls remain, including the west gable which is surmounted by a bellcote.
 A number of substantial monuments exist within the church and its surrounding churchyard.

 Anwoth was the seat of Samuel Rutherford's ministry from 1627 until he was banned from preaching and exiled to Aberdeen in 1636.
 The church underwent substantial improvements in the early 18th Century, and remained in use until 1826 when it was partly dismantled and Anwoth Parish Church was built.
 The remains of the building, along with its churchyard, are designated a Category A listed building; a tomb of the Gordon family and a 12-century cross slab within the churchyard are separately designated a scheduled monument.

-The churchyard was used as a shooting location for the 1973 horror film The Wicker Man.

 History

 The earliest records of religious activity at Anwoth date back to the 12th century, when the parish was granted to Holyrood Abbey.
 A cross slab, dating to around 1100, was found in the churchyard in the late 19th century.

 Anwoth Old Church itself was built in 1626; the inscription in the arch above its doorway shows a date of 1627, but this was added much later and was likely influenced by the date when Samuel Rutherford started his ministry at the church.
 Rutherford came to Anwoth in 1627, shortly after receiving his licence to preach the gospel, at the invitation of John Gordon of Kenmure.
 Gordon died in 1634, and the following year an elaborate monument was constructed within the church, commemorating Gordon, his parents, and his two wives.
 Rutherford remained at the parish until 1636, when his disagreements with the church authorities led to his prohibition from practising as a minister and exile to Aberdeen.

 Substantial improvements were made to the church in 1710 by William Maxwell of Cardoness and his wife, Nicola Stewart.
 These probably involved internal rearrangement of the church so that its pulpit backed onto the south wall, the addition of round-arched doors and rectangular windows to the gable ends, and the bellcote to the west gable.
 The church continued to be used until 1826, when it was dismantled and a new church constructed.
 The new church, Anwoth Parish Church, was built by Walter Newall for the Church of Scotland.

 The cross slab and Gordon tomb were scheduled in 1963; the rest of the structure, and the churchyard around it, were designated a Category A listed building in 1971.

-The churchyard was used as a location for a number of scenes in the 1973 horror film The Wicker Man, in which a Christian policeman, played by Edward Woodward, investigates the disappearance of a missing girl in a remote community led by Christopher Lee, and is eventually burned alive as a sacrifice in a pagan ritual.